 The main body is the part where you will give the reader everything they need to know about the subjects of the paper.
 If you follow the bullet points listed below it will be extremely easy to write all of the body paragraphs.
 Of course, you will have to write more text than it is written there, but it should still be easy to do.
 Make sure to discuss the topics of the essay.

 - Information on the first item

 - Information on the rest of the items

 - Showing the pros and cons of each of them

 - Showing the similarities and differences between the items

-Afterward, just take that as your basis and apply it to your own paper.
-Simply do some analysis of every point you have and later try to find how it is better or worse than another item.
+In general, you need to do some analysis of every point you have and later try to find how it is better or worse than another item.
 Seems like a lot of work, but actually the only thing you have to avoid is the small amount of the raw information you have.

 As Samuel Richardson once said, “All human excellence is but comparative.
 There may be persons who excel us, as much as we fancy, we excel the meanest”.
 Similar here, there cannot be a perfect item, but you will have to find one out of the ones you have in the paper.
 If you feel like you are still behind and cannot cope with the writing, make sure to visit some events online which help the young authors.

 If you have been working hard enough on the body, and you have a point about how it works, it should be simple to do.
 To create a comprehensive conclusion, start with restating the thesis statements.
 Then, make sure to spend some time on the analysis and summarizing the main points discussed in paper.
 And conclude with a general summary of an essay.
 The only thing that might matter in this place is the number of small things that make it worse than the others.
 Generally, the conclusion should not take too much space, time and everything related to work.
 Yet, it needs to be on a high level as it is an important section of your essay, so keep your focus.

 Writing a comparative essay is easy.
 Just follow these simple steps